 Why has the SIDS rate gone up if there is no link between vaccinations and SIDS?

-According to the most recent figures released by the Office for National Statistics; the rate of SIDS went up in the UK in 2016.
-However, the rate of SIDS has gone down by 79% overall in the last 25 years.
-We don’t know why the SIDS rate went up in 2016, but we believe there may be a link with reduced availability of support for new families and rising levels of deprivation
+According to the most recent figures released by the Office for National Statistics; the rate of SIDS went up in the UK in 2018.
+However, the rate of SIDS has gone down by over 80% overall in the last 25 years.
+We don’t know why the SIDS rate went up in 2018, but we believe there may be a link with reduced availability of support for new families and rising levels of deprivation

 I have read some really frightening information about vaccinations on the internet and now I don’t know what to believe.

 There is a lot of information on the internet about vaccinations and much of it is not accurate or is untrue.
 The best person to talk to about any fears you have is a trained medical professional.
 Your doctor or health visitor will be happy to talk through any worries.
 You can also look at organisations trusted in public health such as the World Health Organisation.